sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

       - *Inputs:* Student NetID, Section Code, @Variable for number in team, @Variable for status message
       - *Outputs:* Message: 'Success' or the condition not met, Number in Team: 0 if not found, or number in team

-  - **check_peer_review_availability** : Allows the student to check whether there is currently a peer review that is available
+  - **check_peer_review_availability** : Checks whether there is currently a peer review that is available for a student and section
-      - *Inputs:* Section Code, @Variable for message
+      - *Inputs:* Student NetID, Section Code
-      - *Outputs:* Message: 'Success' or reason not available
+      - *Outputs:* 'Unavailable' or if available, the review type

   - **get_section_timeframe** : Allows the student side to grab the timeframe for the semester
       - *Inputs:* Section Code